DC mayor takes heat for sharing 'preventing auto thefts' video amid silence on Mohammad Anwar's death

 "Blame the victim huh?
 How about cracking down on perpetrators to deter this behavior?"
 Twitter user Jesse Hunt wrote.

 "Uber Eats driver Muhammad Anwar was the victim of a carjacking by two teenage girls, who committed felony murder, in DC.
 He died as a result of injuries.
 I presume this is a scheduled tweet but it’s extremely tone deaf.
-Bowser’s silence is deafening," media strategist Gabrielle Hoffman wrote on Twitter.
+Bowser’s silence is deafening," media strategist Gabriella Hoffman wrote on Twitter.

 Two teenage girls fought Anwar, a 66-year-old UberEats delivery driver, for control of his car, leaving him dead as he was flung from the vehicle when it wrecked.
 The suspects, who police say are ages 13 and 15, have been charged with murder.